ReSurfEMG/ReSurfEMG/README.md

 |:---------------------------:|:---------:|:---------:|:---------:|
 | ![p](etc/python-logo.png)   | Supported | Unknown   | Unknown   |
 | ![a](etc/anaconda-logo.png) | Supported | Supported | Supported |

+### Installation for all platforms

+Installation with Anaconda/conda and/or mamba are covered in [getting started](# getting started).
+If you wish to install with pip.... is Here we need to add pip instructions.

 ## Developer's setup